Chapter 7 Bankruptcy Income Limits: Do You Qualify for Debt Relief?

 The Role of Income Limits in Chapter 7 Filing

-2. They compare it to the median income for a household of your size in your state.
+2. Compare to State Median: This average is compared to the median income for your household size in your state.

 The Means Test for Chapter 7 Bankruptcy